Please note the Museum will be closed from March 26–31.

 Page Navigation

-Join keynote speaker, Janelle Joseph, an award-winning storyteller and scholar, as she considers what our cities and institutions might look like if access to these forms of participation were recognized as essential to human dignity and collective well-being, and nurtured accordingly.
-What might shift if we treated play, culture, and creativity as foundational essentials?
-What new possibilities for connection, meaning, and belonging could emerge?
+Join keynote speaker Janelle Joseph, an award-winning storyteller and scholar, as she reflects on what our world might look like if access to sport, play, culture, and creativity were recognized as essential to human dignity and collective well-being.

 There will be a panel discussion following this talk.
 Stay tuned for details.